Code of Conduct

 Part Five: Procedures for Filing Charges

 1. Any member of the Cooper Union community may file a written complaint about an infraction of the Standards of Conduct by a student.
-Such complaint should be addressed to the Student Judicial Committee and delivered to the Office of Student Services, 6th floor, 30 Cooper Square, NY NY 10003, Attention: Dean of Students.
+Such complaint should be addressed to the Student Judicial Committee and delivered to the Office of Student Affairs, 3rd floor, 29 3rd Avenue, NY NY 10003, Attention: Dean of Students.

 2. A complaint must be made within 30 days of the alleged infraction.